the may garden chores

 SOW (OR SOW MORE) CARROTS, beets, radishes, salad greens, dill.
 With salad greens, select heat-resistant varieties now for best results if they’ll bump into warmer weather in your zone.
 Direct-sow more kale and chard, too—or start kale indoors, like this, to give it an extra-strong start.

-IF YOU LIKE CILANTRO, plant a short row every couple of weeks for a constant supply because most varieties bolt pretty fast (eventually yielding coriander seeds).
+IF YOU LIKE CILANTRO, sow a short row every couple of weeks for a constant supply because most varieties bolt pretty fast (eventually yielding coriander seeds).
 Or try one of the substitutes in this story.

 DIRECT-SOW BEANS at mid-month and beyond (assuming your frost date is late May, like mine); sow a short row every two weeks, and also sow pole beans for an even later crop.
 Maybe try beans for drying, too?